COSC-499-W2023/year-long-project-team-7/README.md

     These commands only have to be done once for initial setup.

-    You can use the command to run the container every time or use the Docker desktop GUI.
     ```
     docker build -t capstone-postgres .
     docker run --name capstone-postgres -p 5432:5432 -d capstone-postgres